googler123/weather_app_api/README.md

 # weather_app_api

-This is a simple app built using node.js!!!!which gives the current temperature of the desired city!!!!
+This is a simple app built using node.js!!!!which gives the current temperature of the desired city!!!!!